hlly1/rad2019ds/README.md

-# Rapid Application Development Assignment1
+# Rapid Application Development Assignment

-This is an assignment developed by Dan Wang and Hongyang Lyu.
+This is an assignment developed by:

-## Client Request
+Dan Wang: s3617881

+Hongyang Lyu: s3694521

+## Level we attempted

+We attempted 80+ Level

+## Time sheet for each team member

+## Heroku deployment URL and the last Heroku deployment log
+rad2019ds.herokuapp.com
 This assignment is developed based on the following fictitious message from the school admin team.